-Below is a brief summary of the major revisions to Standards I through VI.
-Standards VII through X are currently undergoing redrafting, editing, and peer review, and revisions to these provisions will be described when they are completed and released to the field.
+Below is a brief summary of the major revisions to Standards I through VI, VIII, and X. Standards VII and IX are currently undergoing redrafting, editing, and peer review, and revisions to their provisions will be described when they are completed and released to the field.

 Treatment courts are most effective and cost-efficient when they serve high-risk and high-need persons who require an intensive combination of treatment and supervision.
 This finding has been reported in all treatment court models examined to date.
-The definition of high need has, therefore, been broadened to apply to all adult treatment courts and includes not only a compulsive substance use disorder but also a serious and persistent mental health or trauma disorder and other significant treatment or social service needs, such as traumatic brain injury, insecure housing, or compulsive gambling.
+The definition of high need has, therefore, been broadened to apply to all adult treatment courts and includes not only a compulsive substance use disorder but may also include other significant treatment or social service needs, such as a serious and persistent mental health or trauma disorder, traumatic brain injury, insecure housing, or compulsive gambling.
 Treatment courts are also discouraged from imposing unwarranted admissions requirements that do not improve outcomes or protect public safety and disproportionately exclude members of some sociodemographic or sociocultural groups.
 Examples of unwarranted exclusion criteria include blanket criminal history disqualifications that are not empirically valid (e.g., drug sales to support a compulsive substance use disorder) and resource requirements that disproportionately burden persons of low socioeconomic status or those with limited recovery capital, such as preconditions for stable housing, transportation, or payment of program or treatment costs.